hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 python scripts/history_run.py database/bugs.json history.json
 ```

-NOTE: The results might be slightly different because (1) SDKMAN does not
+**Note**: The results might be slightly different because
+(1) some compiler version might be no longer supported by SDKMAN,
-support the same compiler version, (2) the developers may have fixed some bugs.
+(2) the developers may have fixed some bugs.

 ## RQ2: Bug and Test Case Characteristics (Section 4.3)